Djoe-Denne/Palantir/docs/technical/command_system.md

 ## Overview

 The command system provides a flexible and extensible way to add new commands to the application.
-It uses a factory pattern combined with automatic registration to make command creation straightforward and maintainable.
+It uses a factory pattern combined with a plugin-based architecture to make command creation and management straightforward and maintainable.

 ## Architecture